 This will be the first annual Martz Winter Symposium hosted at the University of Colorado Law School.
 The goal of the Martz Winter Conference is to address the important natural resource, energy, and environmental challenges of our time in a forum that includes all of the stakeholders and in an atmosphere in which all views are solicited and evaluated in a respectful but rigorous manner, and from which thoughtful solutions can emerge.
 By bringing together thought leaders from industry, government, the professions, NGOs and the community at large, the Conference will endeavor to promote a more effective understanding and help forge commonsense, workable policy solutions.

 Phil Weiser, William Boyd, Britt Banks, Howard Boigon

 University of Colorado Boulder.
 Getches-Wilkinson Center for Natural Resources, Energy, and the Environment and University of Colorado Boulder.
 The Colorado Law Energy Innovation Initiative, "AGENDA: Natural Resource Industries and the Sustainability Challenge" (2014).
 Natural Resource Industries and the Sustainability Challenge (Martz Winter Symposium, February 27-28).

-Energy and Utilities Law Commons, Energy Policy Commons, Environmental Law Commons, Environmental Policy Commons, Hydraulic Engineering Commons, Indian and Aboriginal Law Commons, Land Use Law Commons, Natural Resource Economics Commons, Natural Resources and Conservation Commons, Natural Resources Law Commons, Natural Resources Management and Policy Commons, Oil, Gas, and Energy Commons, Sustainability Commons
+Energy and Utilities Law Commons, Energy Policy Commons, Environmental Law Commons, Environmental Policy Commons, Hydraulic Engineering Commons, Indigenous, Indian, and Aboriginal Law Commons, Land Use Law Commons, Natural Resource Economics Commons, Natural Resources and Conservation Commons, Natural Resources Law Commons, Natural Resources Management and Policy Commons, Oil, Gas, and Energy Commons, Sustainability Commons